 Recently I’ve been thinking of our witchy ancestors and their legendary witch’s gardens.
 I love learning about the hedge witches and herbalists who grew and used herbs in centuries gone by.
 Here’s how to bring some of those ancient witchy vibes into your own witch’s garden!

-Growing, observing, and working with plants is a generally a very witchy thing to do.
+Growing, observing, and working with plants is generally a very witchy thing to do.
 There is something magical about communing with nature.
-Connecting with plants and learning to understand them underlies many historical remedies and concoctions.
+Connecting with plants and learning to understand them underlies many historical uses.
 There is incredible value in connecting with nature, whether or not you’ve got a witch’s garden.

 If you’re feeling a bit witchy these days, you may want to consider learning a bit more about how plants grow.
 You don’t have to stick to a conventional vegetable garden or herb garden either.
 How about planning and planting your own unique witch garden…full of the herbs and flowers that interest you!?
 Let’s get started.

 Here are ten simple ways to create a witch garden and to connect with Mother Nature in your yard, on your patio, or even on the windowsill.
 Whether you’re a beginner gardener or a total plant geek, try at least a few of these witch garden ideas to get started!

 1. Observe and learn from Mother Nature

 Before starting your witch’s garden, take time to learn from nature.
 Observing and learning from nature is incredibly powerful and incredibly calming at the same time.
-There are few ways to spend your time that combine those two feelings in quite the same way.
+There are very few ways to spend your time that combine those two feelings in quite the same way.
 There is something about the way that people connect with plant culture that makes the experience magical.

 The whole place will seem alive and vibrant, even in near-silence.
 Meditating in nature or simply pausing to enjoy it will help you connect and commune with the incredible energy that it exudes.
 Carry these vibes into your witch’s garden as you create it!